Michel Marcel Navratil: Career

-Michel attended college and in 1933 married a fellow student, Charlotte Lebaudy-Blanc, and they later had two daughters, Elisabeth and Michele.
-He went on to earn a doctorate and became a professor of philosophy.
+Michel attended college and in 1933 married a fellow student, Charlotte Lebaudy-Blanc, and they later had two daughters, Élisabeth and Michèle, and a son Henri.
+He went on to earn a doctorate and became a professor of philosophy at the University of Montpellier.
 Throughout his life, he maintained that his brush with death at such a young age, coupled with the loss of his father, strongly influenced his thought processes.

 Later life and death

 In 1987, he travelled to Wilmington, Delaware to mark the 75th anniversary of the sinking.
 It was his first visit to the United States since 1912.
 The following year, he joined ten fellow survivors at a Titanic Historical Society convention in Boston, Massachusetts.
 In 1996, he joined fellow survivors Eleanor Shuman and Edith Brown on a cruise to the location of the wreck, where attempts were made to bring a large portion of the hull to the surface.
 On 27 August 1996, before his return to France, he travelled to Halifax, Nova Scotia to see his father's grave for the first time.

 He was one of two survivors to see the 1997 film, but did so at home, as opposed to survivor Eleanor Johnson Shuman who had met director James Cameron during the production and received a special screening of the film.
-His daughter Elisabeth recalled that her father was moved by the film.
+His daughter Élisabeth recalled that her father was moved by the film.
 He enjoyed seeing the ship race through the ocean and break the waves the way that he remembered seeing it as a child.
 Reacting to the scene of passengers freezing to death in the icy waters, he stated that he hoped his own father had not suffered for too long before dying.

-Navratil lived the remainder of his life near of Montpellier, France.
+Navratil lived the remainder of his life near Montpellier, France.
 He died on 30 January 2001, at the age of 92, preceded in death by his mother and brother.
 After the death of Alden Caldwell in December 1992, Navratil was the last male survivor of the Titanic sinking.